Skip to main content

 Contact Us for Help with No-Fault Billing Disputes

-If you’re facing issues with down-coded medical bills, denied no-fault benefits, or disputes over fee schedules, don’t try to navigate these complex issues alone.
+If you’re facing issues with down-coded medical bills, denied no-fault benefits, or disputes over fee schedules, don’t try to address these complex issues alone.
 The interplay between medical necessity, proper coding, and fee schedule compliance requires experienced legal guidance.

 At the Law Offices of Jason Tenenbaum, we have extensive experience handling no-fault insurance billing disputes and fighting for fair payment of medical expenses.
 We understand how insurance companies use down-coding and other tactics to reduce payouts, and we know how to challenge inappropriate decisions.